CAcertOrg/cacert-infradocs/docs/systems/monitor.rst

 Icinga configuration
 --------------------

-The Icinga configuration is stored in the :file:`/etc/icinga/` directory.
+The Icinga 2 configuration is stored in the :file:`/etc/icinga2/` directory.
-Database configuration for IDO is stored in :file:`ido2db.cfg`.
-The Icinga classic frontend configuration is stored in :file:`cgi.cfg`.
-Host and service configurations are defined in the :file:`objects/` subdirectory.
+The :file:`/etc/icinga2/conf.d/` directory is managed in :cacertgit:`cacert-icinga2-conf_d` repository which has a post-receive hook to trigger updates of the Icinga 2 configuration and performs a graceful reload when configuration has changed.

 Tasks
 =====